 1. Preheat.
 Preheat your oven to 400°F.

 3. Prepare the Pan.
 Arrange the wedges in a single layer in a roasting pan or deep baking dish.
+Use two pans if necessary, dividing sauce accordingly.

 4. Mix the Sauce.
 Combine the water, olive oil, lemon juice, garlic, oregano, and semolina with a whisk and pour over the potato wedges.
 Finally, sprinkle the salt and pepper over the pan for a generous coating.